redhat-sap/sap-workshops/sap-e2e-ansible/README.md

 #### Credentials

 In order Tower to run Ansible Playbooks in remote hosts, the credentials required to access these hosts via SSH must be configured.
 On the left pane click on `Credentials`.
 This will show you all the actual credentials configured in Ansible Tower.
 One credential called `ssh-key` is already configured.
-This is a `Machine Type` credential that will contain the user information and SSH private key in order to be able to connect to the remote hosts via SSH.
+This is a `Machine Type` credential that will contain the user information and SSH private key to be able to connect to the remote hosts via SSH.

 ![e2e-tower-workflow-credentials-gif](img/tower-workflow-credentials.gif)